Definition:

 – Predicts delivery times and optimizes routes.

-– Predicts the reception of new products or campaigns based on social media data.
+– It anticipates the reception of new products or campaigns based on social media data.

 – Monitors customer satisfaction in real time.

-– Suggests complementary or higher-value products based on predicted purchasing behavior.
+– It suggests complementary or higher-value products based on predicted purchasing behavior.

 Benefits for e-commerce: